Medieval and early modern Africa: Mali

+In 1312 Mansa Musa came to power in Mali after his predecessor had set out on an Atlantic voyage.
+Musa supposedly spent much of his early campaign preparing for his infamous hajj or pilgrimage to Mecca.
+Between 1324 and 1325 his entourage of over 10,000, and hundreds of camels, all carrying around 12 tonnes of gold in total, travelled 2700 miles, giving gifts to the poor along the way, and fostered good relations with the Mamluk sultan, garnering widespread attention in the Muslim world.
+On Musa's return, his general reasserted dominance over Gao and he commissioned a large construction program, building mosques and madrasas, with Timbuktu becoming a centre for trade and Islamic scholarship, however Musa features comparatively less than his predecessors in Mandinka oral traditions than in modern histories.
+Despite Mali's fame being attributed to its riches in gold, its prosperous economy was based on arable and pastoral farming, as well as crafts, and they traded commonly with the Akan, Dyula, and with Benin, Ife, and Nri in the forest regions.

 After the reign of Mansa Suleyman (1341–1360), Mali began its spiral downward.
 Mossi cavalry raided the exposed southern border.
 Tuareg harassed the northern border in order to retake Timbuktu.
 Fulani (Fulbe) eroded Mali's authority in the west by establishing the independent Imamate of Futa Toro, a successor to the kingdom of Takrur.
 Serer and Wolof alliances were broken.
 In 1545 to 1546, the Songhai Empire took Niani.
 After 1599, the empire lost the Bambouk goldfields and disintegrated into petty polities.